valeorozco/predictive_allostasis/README.md

 # OVERCOMING ALLOSTATIC CHALLENGES THROUGH PREDICTIVE ROBOT REGULATORY BEHAVIOR
 ### Abstract:
-Internal processes such as homeostasis and allostasis operate to keep the internal environment within desired conditions to sustain fitness by satisfying rising needs such as thirst or hunger.
+<p align="justify"> Internal processes such as homeostasis and allostasis operate to keep the internal environment
+within desired conditions to sustain fitness by satisfying rising needs such as thirst or hunger.
 However, when two or more needs are to be satisfied, the organism faces a conflict and based on diverse factors, from interoceptive sensations to external stimuli from the environment, one of the